 Azathioprine is well absorbed following oral administration.
-Maximum serum radioactivity occurs at one to two hours after oral 35S-azathioprine and decays with a half-life of five hours.
+Maximum serum radioactivity occurs at 1 to 2 hours after oral 35S-azathioprine and decays with a half-life of 5 hours.
 This is not an estimate of the half-life of azathioprine itself, but is the decay rate for all 35S-containing metabolites of the drug.
 Because of extensive metabolism, only a fraction of the radioactivity is present as azathioprine.
-Usual doses produce blood levels of azathioprine, and of mercaptopurine derived from it, which are low (<1 µg/mL).
+Usual doses produce blood levels of azathioprine, and of mercaptopurine derived from it, which are low (<1 mcg/mL).
 Blood levels are of little predictive value for therapy since the magnitude and duration of clinical effects correlate with thiopurine nucleotide levels in tissues rather than with plasma drug levels.
 Azathioprine and mercaptopurine are moderately bound to serum proteins (30%) and are partially dialyzable.
 (See OVERDOSAGE).

 Figure 1.
 Metabolism pathway of azathioprine : competing pathways result in inactivation by TPMT or XO, or incorporation of cytotoxic nucleotides into DNA.